octavator/tdc-web-cv/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Théophile de Cagny's Web Curriculum Vitae

+Welcome !
+This CV is a fully operational website hosted on *TODO*.

+Its main functionalities:

+- A CV, no surprise there.
+You can use your browser's print function to export it to PDF.
+  - When printing to PDF, the different dynamic elements are hidden (button to switch language etc.) *TODO*
+- Change the language (EN / FR)
+- Switch to *No Discrimination* mode : hides picture, name, location, birthdate etc. *TODO*
+- Switch between targeted job offers: Architect, Developer *TODO*
+- Switch between sectors to adapt the content and layout: Normal, Positive Impact *TODO*

+To start the project in the development mode (hot-reload activated)
 ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn test`